Idomeneo: Composition

 The libretto clearly draws inspiration from Metastasio in its overall layout, the type of character development, and the highly poetic language used in the various numbers and the secco and stromentato recitatives.
 The style of the choruses, marches, and ballets is very French, and the shipwreck scene towards the end of act 1 is almost identical to the structure and dramatic working-out of a similar scene in Gluck's Iphigénie en Tauride.
 The sacrifice and oracle scenes are similar to Gluck's Iphigénie en Aulide and Alceste.

 Kurt Kramer has suggested that Varesco was familiar with Calzabigi and therefore the work of Gluck, especially the latter's Alceste; much of what we see in Varesco's most dramatic passages is the latest French style, mediated by Calzabigi.
 It is thanks to Mozart, though, that this mixture of French styles (apart from a few choruses) moves away from Gluck and France and returns to its more Italian (opera seria) roots; the singers were all trained in the classical Italian style, after all, and the recitatives are all classically Italian.

 Ballet music, K. 367

 As per French tradition, the opera uses ballet to its advantage.
-Mozart wrote one to be performed in the opera (K. 367) which he considered more of a Lullian divertissement.
+Mozart wrote one to be performed in the opera (K. 367), which he reported in a letter to his father of 30 December 1780 was supposed to be a divertissement requested by the management of the electoral theater in Munich.
 It is in several parts and lasts around fifteen minutes.

 The structure is as follows.
 The first four dances transition into each other, while the last three are separate.